Blackboard Ally for Courses

 Why use electronic braille?

-While audio is excellent for reading comprehension, those who read braille acquire higher literacy rates on average (Benefits of braille article).
+While audio is excellent for reading comprehension, those who read braille acquire higher literacy rates on average.
 With braille, users with visual impairments can know the spelling, punctuation, and format of text on a page.

-Maybe these sound like you.
+Do you agree with any of these statements?
 If so, electronic braille is a good option.

 - You have a visual impairment.